NLESC-JCER/run-cpp-on-web/run-your-c++-code-on-the-web/README.md

 ![result.png](result.png)

-_The resulting page if everything works._
+_The resulting page if everything works.
+See the live version of the app on [GitHub pages](https://nlesc-jcer.github.io/run-cpp-on-web/run-your-c++-code-on-the-web/index.html)._

-If you can not or do not want to host the app yourself then visit a version hosted on [GitHub pages](https://nlesc-jcer.github.io/run-cpp-on-web/run-your-c++-code-on-the-web/index.html).

 ## Recap